-PLUIE: Personalisable metric with Llm Used for Improved Evaluation

-Despite only 15\% of the triplets failing our imposed conditions, this makes the use of this metric uncertain for comfortable use as a semantic alignment function without further verification on the generated translations before acceptance.
-Fortunately, the most critical condition is condition \ref{equ:implication-app} that enables the deduction of an alignment given an existing alignment and a paraphrased sentence, and this condition is satisfied in 98\% of the cases.
+Despite only 15\% of the triplets failing our imposed conditions, this makes it difficult to use this metric comfortably as a semantic alignment function without further verification on the generated translations before acceptance.
+Fortunately, the most critical condition is condition \ref{equ:implication-app}, which enables the deduction of an alignment given an existing alignment and a paraphrased sentence, and this condition is satisfied in 98\% of the cases.
 So we can consider \tplPlui{Net} as the closest solution we have to an accurate automatic semantic alignment function between natural language and a formal intent language, making it the best solution available.